-There’s nothing wrong with that at all, especially if you toast it with butter or make French toast.
+Nothing is wrong with that, especially if you toast it with butter or make French toast.

-What I enjoy doing is adding my homemade keto sugar-free maple syrup over the top.
+I enjoy adding my homemade keto sugar-free maple syrup over the top.

 I’m not trying to tease you, but it’s delicious and costs far less than what you buy at Costco.